 Whether you plan to attend the annual meeting or not, we urge you to vote by proxy.
-If you vote by proxy, the individuals named on the proxy card applicable to your class of stock, or your "proxies," will vote your shares in the manner you indicate.
-For example, you may specify whether your shares: should be voted for or withheld for each nominee for director; should be voted for, against or abstained with respect to the ratification of the appointment of the Company's independent registered public accounts; and should be voted for, against or abstained with respect to the compensation of the Company's named executive officers, as disclosed in this proxy statement.
+If you vote by proxy, the individuals acting as proxies, or your "proxies," will vote your shares in the manner you indicate.
+For example, you may specify whether your shares: should be voted for or withheld for each nominee for director; should be voted for, against or abstained with respect to the ratification of the appointment of the Company's independent registered public accounts; should be voted for, against or abstained with respect to the amendment to the 2018 Equity Incentive Plan; and should be voted for, against or abstained with respect to the compensation of the Company's named executive officers, as disclosed in this proxy statement.
 Voting by proxy will not affect your right to attend the annual meeting.
 If your shares are registered directly in your name through our transfer agent, American Stock Transfer and Trust Company, or you have stock certificates registered in your name, you may submit a proxy to vote:

 - By Internet or by telephone.
-Follow the instructions attached to the proxy card applicable to your class of stock to submit a proxy to vote by Internet or telephone. - By mail.
-If you received one or more proxy cards by mail, you can vote by mail by completing, signing, dating and returning the enclosed proxy card applicable to your class of stock in the enclosed postage prepaid envelope.
+Follow the instructions on your Notice to vote over the Internet.
+If you received a proxy card in the mail, the proxy card will have instructions for voting over the Internet or by telephone. - By mail.
+If you received one or more proxy cards by mail, you can vote by mail by completing, signing, dating and returning the enclosed proxy card in the enclosed postage prepaid envelope.
 Your proxy will be voted in accordance with your instructions.
 If you sign the proxy card but do not specify how you want your shares voted, they will be voted as recommended by our Board of Directors. - At the meeting.
-You may vote your shares electronically through the portal at the virtual annual meeting (if you satisfy the admission requirements, as described below).
-Even if you plan to attend the annual meeting virtually, we encourage you to vote in advance by telephone, through the Internet or by mail so that your vote will be counted in the event you later decide not to attend.
+You may vote your shares electronically at the virtual annual meeting.
+You will need the 16-digit control number on your Notice or proxy card in order to vote at the meeting.
+Even if you plan to attend the annual meeting virtually, we encourage you to vote in advance so that your vote will be counted in the event you later decide not to attend.